 Is there any particular season in Andaman?

 Usually, the season when most travelers visit Andaman is from October – April, however until May end, all things are absolutely fine.
-It is only during June, July and August many have a concern as what to do.
+It is only during June, July and August that a concern as what to do arises.
 In fact, anytime from September to May you can travel to the islands without any significant changes to the planned itinerary.

 Can we do water Activities, such as Scuba Diving, Snorkeling, Boat Ride and Sea Walking?